An analogue of Kida's formula in graph theory: Introduction

 where $\kappa_{n}$ is the class number (i.e., number of spanning trees) of the graph $X_{n}$.
 The approach is based on studying the properties of a suitable analogue of the $\ell$-adic $L$-function in graph theory, obtained from the $\ell$-adic interpolation of the special values of the Artin-Ihara $L$-functions.
 For a more algebraic approach to this result, one is referred to \cite{Gonet:2021a, Gonet:2022}.
 We shall refer to $\mu$ and $\lambda$ as the Iwasawa invariants of the tower (\ref{too}).
 Furthermore, it is known (see for instance \cite[page 55]{Sunada:2013}) that if $Y \rightarrow X$ is a cover of connected graphs of degree $d$, then one has

 where $\chi$ here denotes the Euler characteristic of a graph.
 It becomes then natural to study whether an analogue of Kida's formula holds true in graph theory as well.
-Our main result is the following theorem. \begin{lthm}[{Theorem \ref{main}}] Let $X$ be a connected graph for which $\chi(X) \neq 0$ and consider a $\mathbb{Z}_{\ell}$-tower
+Our main result is the following theorem. \begin{lthm}[{Theorem \ref{main}}] Let $X$ be a connected graph for which $\chi(X) \neq 0$ and consider an unbranched $\mathbb{Z}_{\ell}$-tower

 Let $p:Y \rightarrow X$ be a Galois cover of graphs whose Galois group is an $\ell$-group and pull back the tower (\ref{to}) along $p$ to obtain another $\mathbb{Z}_{\ell}$-tower

 Assume that all the graphs in both towers are connected.
 Further, let us denote the Iwasawa invariants of the tower (\ref{to}) by $\mu_{X}$ and $\lambda_{X}$ and the Iwasawa invariants of the tower (\ref{to_pb}) by $\mu_{Y}$ and $\lambda_{Y}$.
 Then $\mu_{X} = 0$ if and only if $\mu_{Y} = 0$ in which case